Weed in Kalush: Agricultural and Environmental Concerns

 Environmental Impact of Weeds

 Weeds in Kalush do not just affect agriculture; they also have significant environmental consequences.
-Many of the most aggressive weed species, such as ragweed and Japanese knotweed, are non-native, meaning they were introduced to the area from other parts of the world.
 These invasive species often outcompete native plants, leading to a loss of biodiversity.

 Japanese knotweed, on the other hand, is a particularly aggressive invader.
 It grows rapidly and can destroy habitats, particularly along riverbanks where it disrupts the natural vegetation.
 Knotweed’s extensive root system can also damage infrastructure, such as roads and foundations, leading to costly repairs and long-term environmental damage.